satishpatil2k13/Horton_Works-Hadoop-Tutorials/Sandbox/T08_Using_Excel_2013_to_Access_Hadoop_data.md

-## Tutorial 8: Using Excel 2013 to Access Sandbox Data
+##Tutorial 8: Using Excel 2013 to Access Sandbox Data

-**This tutorial is from the [Hortonworks Sandbox](http://hortonworks.com/products/sandbox) - a single-node Hadoop cluster running in a virtual machine.
+**This tutorial is from the [Hortonworks Sandbox 2.0](http://hortonworks.com/products/sandbox) - a single-node Hadoop cluster running in a virtual machine.
 Download to run this and other tutorials in the series.**

 ### Summary